Creating custom language plugins

 The following shows our new Wrattler code block, letting the user choose from

-, and specifying new name for the
+existing frames one, two and three, and specifying new name for the

 resulting data frame.